-The micro-hood is also home to our fave London sleep (and easily one of the city’s coolest), the Covent Garden Hotel – which just turned 20 this year.
-And over those two decades, its seductively trad/mod styled rooms have held the likes of Scarlett Johansson, Kirsten Dunst, Bono, Stella McCartney, Kate Winslet, Amy Adams, Orlando Bloom…the list could genuinely go on (and on).
+Why exactly?
+The micro-hood is home to our fave London sleep (and perpetually one of the city’s most chicest), the Covent Garden Hotel – which turned 20 in 2016.
+And over those two decades, its seductively trad/mod styled rooms and gorgeous public spaces have held the likes of Scarlett Johansson, Poppy Delevigne, Kirsten Dunst, Bono, Stella McCartney, Kate Winslet, Amy Adams, Orlando Bloom…the list could genuinely go on (and on).
 It even had a starring role in Woody Allen’s Match Point.

-London is one of our favorite holiday season weekend getaways.
-So we asked the hotel’s charming General Manager Helle Jensen to take us through a perfect couple of days worth of activity in Seven Dials.
-(N.B. they’re offering a special package which includes tickets to see The Nutcracker at the Royal Opera House.)
+We asked the hotel’s charming General Manager Helle Jensen to take us through a perfect couple of days worth of activity in Seven Dials – the perfect antidote to all the hype and schmoozing at the shows.

 Just over the road from the hotel, a fantastic café that roasts and sells coffee from single farms, estates and cooperatives.
 They travel extensively throughout the year bringing the most interesting varietals back to Covent Garden.